This story first appeared on the 3M Scott Fire & Safety Insights blog.

 10. Extensive End-User Network

-I don’t know about you, but I find comfort knowing that our SCBA are reliable, trusted, durable, and easy to use.
+You should take comfort knowing that our SCBA are reliable, trusted, durable, and easy to use.
 That’s what the U.S. fire service deserves and that’s what 3M Scott Safety builds for you.